lcamelo10/iWOMEN-in-ARC/README.md

 - Closure and networking event

 ANY international student in Montreal is welcomed to reach out to me either if they are interested in being mentees or mentors.
+This project is funded by the Digital Research Alliance of Canada.
+For further questions, please contact Laura Carolina Camelo Valera (she/her, MSc) at laura.camelovalera@mail.mcgill.ca.